About This Manual¶

 Meanwhile, the book is no longer an exact translation.
-Several changes were made by the TYPO3 community to reflect considerable changes in the TYPO3 core, some parts were removed, added or moved to other manuals.
+Several the TYPO3 community made changes to reflect considerable changes in the TYPO3 Core, some parts were removed, added, or moved to other manuals.
 It has - in parts - been completely rewritten.

 Above all, we want to thank our families and partners for their understanding and their support when we spent our afternoons and evenings with the book instead of with them.
 Also, our customers had to be patient from time to time, when we developed Extbase or wrote the book instead of working on their project.

-Our special thanks goes to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments to our texts, and thus had a great impact on the creating of this book.
-Also we want to thank the many unknown helping hands at O’Reilly, who ultimately created this book.
+Our special thanks go to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments on our texts, and thus had a significant impact on the creating of this book.
+Also, we want to thank the many unknown helping hands at O’Reilly, who ultimately created this book.

 Additionally, you are right now reading the English version of this book, so we want to thank our translators for the dedication and work they have put into this project over the last months!